andreypudov/fidoip-docker-x86/README.md

 * `$ g` to launch GoldEd

-If you want to automate `$ rs`, `./fido-rs` is at your service, it just launches `rs` in `fido-shell` without requirung `STDIN` to be a TTY.
+If you want to automate `$ rs`, `./fido-rs` is at your service, it just launches `rs` in `fido-shell` without requiring `STDIN` to be a TTY.

 # Node mode